This is one of the stories in our Story-Gems project, a collection of our experiences with our Guru, Sri Chinmoy. Project homepage »

-Spiritual masters communicate with those around them in many secret ways – especially with those that have, or are destined to have, some inner or outer connection such as discipleship.
+Spiritual masters communicate with those around them in many secret ways – especially with those that have, or are destined to have, some inner or outer connection with the Master, such as becoming his disciple.
 In dreams, visitations, meditations, through sudden inspiration or lucid moments when the soul peeps out, this communication occurs, bypassing language and mind.

 Even to those slow to comprehend such things – I often count myself here – the evidence of this inner reality mounts up over the years.
-In 1980, for example, at the very beginning of my journey I sent a grainy photo of myself sitting cross-legged in a painful half lotus on a wooden floor, to enquire of Sri Chinmoy whether his spiritual path was meant for me.
+In 1980, for example, at the very beginning of my journey I sent a grainy photo of my wife and myself – sitting cross-legged in a painful half lotus on a wooden floor – to enquire of Sri Chinmoy whether his spiritual path was meant for us.
 It was, but I still needed convincing, a laggard mind trailing well behind the front-running soul.

 Then more.
 Filing by with others to accept an item of fruit from the seated teacher, he glanced at me as he placed an orange in my hand and said with a very broad smile “Well?”
 The reference to the dream and the reappearing songs was unmistakable.
 Now I was smiling too, smiling at this first glimpse into a new world of mystery, wonder, reassurance and delight.